 Suggestions for Sr. Personnel replacements should be submitted via email to DART-Admin@groups.uark.edu; please include the following for a proposed replacement:

 - a brief statement on how the proposed replacement will serve the project.

-Requests for Sr. Personnel replacements will be reviewed and approved the AEDC Central Office if they are not a direct replacement (same institution and research theme activities).
-If the replacement is a direct replacement the DART PI and CoPI can approve this replacement.
+Requests for Sr. Personnel replacements will be reviewed and approved the AEDC Central Office and the Research Theme CoLeads.
+If the replacement is a direct replacement the DART PI and CoPI can approve this replacement; if they are not a direct replacement (same institution and research theme activities) additional reviews will be necessay.
 The AEDC Cental Office will notify the Management Team, SAC, and NSF of the final decision.

 All faculty are required to submit data to the project’s reporting website, ER Core (dartreporting.org).
 Annual reports are generated using the input provided in ER Core.
 Any information not submitted to ER Core will not be reported to NSF.
 Data collected includes but is not limited to:

 - Project participants- faculty, graduate students, undergrads, postdocs, collaborators

 - Any additional proposals submitted during the project

 - Honors and awards to any project participant

 - Collaborations with people outside the project or related activities among participants that are not listed in the strategic plan